paul-franke/grpc_webapi/README.md

 - Request a running session to stopped.
 - Status queries for the session

-Note: this WebApi only hands-out session-tokes.
-With the session token the external agent should request a real session via another microservice.
-This other microservice is not part of this sample microservice.

 ### gRPC functionality
 gRPC is in charge of the internal communication.
-- Communicate Status information with the process hosting the session.
+- Communicate with "internal" processes hosting the sessions.
-- Push session control commands onto the process hosting the session.

 ## Testing the microservice